infogulch/xtemplate/README.md

 building on Go's `html/template` library to streamline construction of a hypermedia-exchange-oriented web server using just template definitions.
 Entirely eschew defining and naming handlers, param structs, query row structs, and template context structs.
-Completely circumvent manual management of route tables, discovering and loading template files, and serving static files.
-Do all of this with a development loop measured in milliseconds and response times measured in microseconds.
+Avoid manual management of route tables, discovering and loading template files, and serving static files, and instead focus on writing a hypermedia application with a development loop measured in milliseconds and response times measured in microseconds.

 > [!IMPORTANT]
 >